rustyxlol/rustyxlol/README.md

 ### Greetings traveler, fancy a drink?

 Hello there.
 I am Rusty, a Computer Science and Engineering graduate.

-I have been with computers since I was a kid and have been profoundly in love with mathematics ever since I found a teacher who would guide me through maths and life, which also ignited a passion for teaching.

-I love going on adventures with topics that I find intriguing.
-And for now, that cake goes to Systems and Network Engineering.
+I'm a Software Developer currently based in Al Nahda, Dubai.
+Passionate about Systems Engineering, Networking and Linux!

+🔨 Currently working on: Full-timing Rust

+🌱 I’m currently learning **Rust**

+📖 Pursuing CCNA

+🔔 Ping me about **League of Legends**, **DoTA**, System Administration/SRE, CCNA/Networking

+📝 Passionate about teaching and being taught

+🌟 Forever a student

 You can read more tidbits about my life and programming on: [My Blog](https://rustyxlol.github.io/)
 ![Metrics](https://github.com/rustyxlol/rustyxlol/blob/main/github-metrics.svg)